Article last updated August 3rd, 2022

 Jira Calendar in Confluence

-The “Jira Issues Calendar” Macro is a simple Calendar widgets which shows Jira issues on a Calendar.
+The “Jira Issues Calendar” macro is a simple calendar widget that shows Jira issues on your calendar.
 You can choose a standard or custom field (of date or date-time type) to be displayed.
-Typical use case is to show a list of Jira issues on a calendar, related to their due date, change completion date or release date.
+A typical use case is to show a list of Jira issues on a calendar, related to their due date, change completion date, or release date.

 Jira Roadmap in Confluence

-Last macro we cover here is the Roadmap Macro for Confluence!
-The Roadmaps you add to a Confluence Cloud page will update in real-time, and you can interact with it just as you would in Jira.
-Great for any planning meeting!
+Last macro we cover here is the roadmap macro for Confluence!
+The roadmaps you add to a Confluence Cloud page will update in real-time, and you can interact with them just as you would in Jira.
+Great for any planning meetings!

-This concludes our short overview on how Jira can be linked and embedded in Confluence.
-There are many more options available to you in how to enhance Confluence pages, check out the Atlassian Marketplace for additional Apps.
+This concludes our short overview of how Jira can be linked and embedded in Confluence.
+If you’re looking to explore how to enhance Confluence pages, more options are available for you in the Atlassian Marketplace.

 6. Tips and Tricks for Meeting Minutes & Confluence

-We’ve seen the very basics of Confluence Meeting Notes as well as some advanced features like Decisions reports.
-We’d say it’s one of the most useful templates.
-Let’s now have a look at some best practices we recommend, when using Confluence Meeting notes and the discussed templates.
+We’ve explained the basic tenants of Confluence meeting notes as well as some advanced features like decision reports.
+We’d say it’s one of the most useful templates you’ll ever come across.
+Let’s take a look at some of the best practices while using Confluence meeting notes and templates.

 These best practices and tips are continuously updated.